AMReX-Fusion/Furnace/Docs/source/FlowChart.rst

 #.
 [AUX_UPDATE] *Auxiliary quantitiy evolution*

-   Auxiliary variables in Furnace are those that obey a continuity equation (with optional sources) that are passed into the EOS, but not subjected to the constraint on mass fractions (summing to one).
+   Auxiliary variables in Logi are those that obey a continuity equation (with optional sources) that are passed into the EOS, but not subjected to the constraint on mass fractions (summing to one).